schwarzie2478/learning-az-204/docs/Content/What you can learn from an open source project with 300 million downloads.md

 ```timestamp
  23:19
  ```
-resharp does the same thing it will actually suggest you to use [[pattern matching]] which is nice I never
+resharp does the same thing it will actually suggest you to use [[pattern matching in csharp]] which is nice I never
 ```timestamp
  23:25
  ```